 - Please RSVP to firstname.lastname@example.org before arriving

-- Easter Meals will be served ‘to go’ through the drop-in doors.
-We respectfully ask you to adhere to social distancing recommendations to protect and respect our guests
+- Thanksgiving Meals will be served ‘to go’ through the drop-in doors.
+We respectfully ask you to adhere to physical distancing recommendations to protect and respect our community members.

 - 400 lbs Vegetables